This feature requires Author user level or higher.

 Ask friends and colleagues to review your campaign content.
 Since they are not as familiar with your content as you are, they will likely catch typos or unclear content that you may have missed.

 Testing Merge Tags

 In Preview Mode, select View header info, and then click on the View Live Merge Info button to see your merge tags in action.

 You can also test merge tags by sending your campaign to a test list.
 When you send tests using the Send a Test Email option from the Preview and Test drop-down menu, the merge tags aren't fully live because we're not pulling any data from your list.
+This includes the Unsubscribe and Update Profile links.
 When you send to a live list (even if it's a test live list) we can activate the merge tags.